openstack-archive/ec2-api/README.rst

 Network interface related:
 - deleteOnTermination (False value can be assigned but doesn't supported)

-All theese properties can be specified in RunInstance command though, they are not reported in describe operations.
+All these properties can be specified in RunInstance command though, they are not reported in describe operations.

 EC2 API supports Nova client (>=2.16.0) with no microversion support.
-Additional limitations are the same, except network interfaces's deleteOnTermination.
+Additional limitations are the same, except network interfaces' deleteOnTermination.

 References